USEPA/WNTR/documentation/stormwater.rst

     J10       4963.8         0          0               0           0
     J11       4963.0         0          0               0           0

-The attributes in these DataFrames can be modified by the user.
+The DataFrames and Series can be modified by the use and the
-The updated model is used in hydraulic simulation and analysis.
+updated model is used in hydraulic simulation and analysis.

 The StormWaterNetworkModel object also includes methods to return a list of junction names, conduits names, etc.